 The Halftone effect (Effects Color transform Halftone) gives an image the appearance of a color halftone.
 A color halftone is an image that has been converted from a continuous tone image to a series of dots of various sizes that represent different tones.
 You can specify the size of the biggest dot and vary the color pattern.
 Move the Max dot radius slider to set the maximum radius of a halftone dot.
 The Cyan, Magenta, Yellow, and Black sliders specify the angles of the cyan, magenta, yellow, and black color screens.

 Psychedelic

-The Psychedelic effect (Effects Colors, such as orange, hot pink, cyan, and lime green.
+The Psychedelic effect (Effects Color transform Psychedelic) changes the colors in an image to bright, electric colors, such as orange, hot pink, cyan, and lime green.
 The Psychedelic effect is also a preset lens type.

 Psychedelic

 Solarize